Putting up a nest box

 - Shelter your box from the weather - the front of the nest box should be angled vertically or slightly downwards to prevent rain from entering the nest box.
 Make sure it is sheltered from prevailing wind, rain and strong sunlight.

-- Height from the ground should be 3 metres - small-hole boxes are best placed 1-3m above ground on tree trunks, but avoid sites where foliage obscures the entrance hole.
+- Height from the ground should be about 3 metres - small-hole boxes are best placed 1-3m above ground on tree trunks, but avoid sites where foliage obscures the entrance hole - a clear flight path is important.
 If there are no trees in your garden, the next best option is to place your box on the side of a shed or wall.
+Care must be given to make sure the box isn’t easily accessible to predators.

 - Open-fronted nest boxes should be hidden from view - attach your box to a wall or fence that has shrubs and creepers growing against it.